 Add to this delicate mix an emergency transmission of unknown origin and a planet of strange archeological finds.
 Alongside a species of high intelligence who understands its environment better than its human counterparts, and the result is pure cold terror.

 40 years on Alien is still fresh and remarkably undated.
-Much of this is achieved through a filmmaking process that understood the limitations of effects, the need to build suspense and the risks of revealing too much.
-Alien uses its stark colour pallet and sound to create a vacuum of isolation and mystery for the viewer, mixing sounds of technology with sounds of nature and organic life to create a truly immersive landscape of the built versus the natural.
-Jerry Goldsmiths sublime score, plays with the feeling of isolation, journey and apprehension, a symphony of the emptiness of space.
+Much of this is achieved through a filmmaking process that understood the importance of balancing effects with story.
+Focusing on the need to build suspense, while never revealing too much, a homage to classic horror and thriller.
+Alien uses its stark colour pallet and sound to create a vacuum of isolation and mystery for the viewer.
+Mixing the sounds of technology with sounds of nature and organic life to create a truly immersive landscape of the built versus the natural.
+Jerry Goldsmiths sublime score, plays with the overiding feeling of isolation, journey and apprehension, a symphony of the emptiness of space.

-A journey into the cold hostility of space that still packs a punch 40 years later, Alien is not only a groundbreaking piece of cinematic art, but also the first and finest example of horror/science fiction ever made.
+A journey into the cold hostility of space that still packs a punch 40 years later.
+Alien is not only a groundbreaking piece of cinematic art, but also the first and finest example of horror/science fiction ever made.